sekiguchiaimi/spatialdragon-3dgs/README.md

 ## Data

-Download the .ply files and place the dragon in your own scene.
+Download the Spatial Dragon data (.ply / .splat) and place it in your own scene.

 ## License